 6. Dates to Visit to Avoid Crowds

-Avoiding the crowds is my next big Universal Orlando Tip.
-There are two times a year where I feel like you can count on avoiding large crowds at the Universal Orland Resort.
+Avoiding the crowds is one of my favorite Universal Orlando Tips.
+There are three times a year where I feel like you can count on avoiding large crowds at the Universal Orland Resort.
 One is the entire month of September as everyone is back in school and either just visited over summer or is planning to visit over the holidays.

 And, in Universal Studios you can witness authentic balloons and floats from the Macy’s Thanksgiving Day Parade!
 Plus, both parks are decked out with holiday lights too.
 It’s my favorite time of year to visit!